21 Healthiest Fruits To Eat According to a Nutritionist in 2025

 They’re additionally filling and fiber-packed; in fact, in traditional Chinese medicine, peaches are used to treat digestive problems.
 And, this benefit is backed up by modern science, with sources like WebMD highlighting how peaches benefit digestion.
 Just make sure they’re unpeeled because much of the fiber is in a peach’s skin.

-Peaches can also help keep your eyes healthy and promote healing, among other benefits.
+Peaches provide nutrients that support eye health and collagen production, which aids tissue repair.
 What's best about this healthy fruit is that it's delicious when in season and can be used in many recipes, along with being eaten as is.
 Whether you add peach slices to a salad or use them as a topping with some of the healthiest ice cream, you'll get a tasty meal with added nutrition.

 Peaches Nutritional Info (per 147-gram fruit)